KonstantinBork/batch-processing-plugin/README.md

 execution you are able to ask its current status or if possible stop it.
 In a later release you will be able to restart your job execution again.
 If you want to you can also change the number of workers depending on your system.

 ### Dependencies
 * Spring Batch Plugin 2.0.0, more information [here](https://github.com/johnrengelman/grails-spring-batch)
 * Grails Plugin Platform Core 1.0.RC6, more information [here](https://grails.org/plugin/platform-core)
 * Spring Integration 2.2.6.RELEASE, more information [here](http://docs.spring.io/spring-integration/docs/2.2.6.RELEASE/reference/html/)

 ### Further Information
-Version 0.9 build 31 Release Candidate
+Version 1.0

 If you have any questions, contact me:
 E-mail: konstantin.bork[at]gmail.com
 Website: [https://github.com/KonstantinBork/batch-processing-plugin](https://github.com/KonstantinBork/batch-processing-plugin)
 Twitter: [https://twitter.com/flakenerd](https://twitter.com/flakenerd)

-&copy; 2015 Konstantin Bork
+&copy; 2019 Konstantin Bork
 Licensed under the Apache License, Version 2.0 (see LICENSE).